TheColorPlum/IBOB/docs/backend.md

 - views/
   - ...
 - server.js
-- start.sh
 ```

 The `lib/` directory contains some JS libraries written by us (e.g. helper functions, global variables, etc.).
 The `public/` and `views/` directories contain all the frontend files (see [Frontend](frontend.md)).
-The crux of this app is `server.js`, which is the web server that serves all the pages (more details below). `start.sh` is a shortcut script for running the server.
+The crux of this app is `server.js`, which is the web server that serves all the pages (more details below).

 ### Main Web Server